Graph Neural Network for Neutrino Physics Event Reconstruction

 For the network's binary filter output, positive and negative predictions are determined per hit by applying a probability threshold of 0.5.
 The filter decoder achieves a recall of 0.980 and a precision of 0.979; a recall confusion matrix is shown in Fig.~\ref{fig:filter-confusion}.
 Due to the preponderance of signal hits over background hits in the training set, the recall metric for signal hits is larger than for background hits when applying a balanced threshold of 0.5.
 The filter output can be optimized towards selecting signal hits or rejecting background hits by applying a different threshold, as reflected in the filter ROC curve shown in Fig.~\ref{fig:roc-filter}.

-For the network's semantic probability outputs, a discrete class prediction per hit is determined by selecting the class with the largest probability score.
+For the network's semantic probability outputs (using the labelling scheme defined in Sec.~\ref{sec:experiment}), a discrete class prediction per hit is determined by selecting the class with the largest probability score.
 The semantic decoder achieves an overall recall and precision of 0.949; these values are equal due to the scheme used to weight the loss function.
 Recall and precision confusion matrices are shown in Fig.~\ref{fig:semantic-confusion}.

 The semantic predictions are most performant for the MIP class, which is the most highly-represented class in the training dataset.
 This is due to the abundance of muons in the training set, coupled with the fact that muons are minimum-ionizing particles that produce long tracks, and therefore many detector hits.
 Conversely, the semantic predictions are least accurate for the Michel class, which is the least represented class in the dataset, due to a relative scarcity and low hit multiplicity.